Liberal Educator Horace Mann’s Last Triumph: Antioch College

 In June 1856, the Board of Trustees reelected Mann president and voted to keep the college open, no matter what.
 Several Trustees pledged money to cover the deficit.
 Tuition was raised to $24 per year.

 Those valiant efforts had little effect.
-By Spring 1858, the debt had grown to to $83,000.
+By Spring 1858, the debt had grown to $83,000.
 Mann himself stepped forward to pledge $5,000.
 Perhaps because of Mann’s generosity, pledges were paid in full.
 Another crisis was averted.

 To this day, financial crises similar to those in Horace Mann’s day have become a daily part of Antioch’s cultural life.
 It wouldn’t be Antioch without the latest news of some anonymous donor pulling the school out of the fire.